iconify/website/docs/types/index.md

 There are two main types that are used in Iconify ecosystem:

 - `[type]IconifyIcon` is used for data for one icon.
 - `[type]IconifyJSON` is used for an entire icon set.
-It stores icon data, aliases and various metadata.
+It stores icon data, icon aliases and various metadata.

 ## Additional types